flumeapp/help.flumeapp.com/home/overview.md

 ### Upload directly from your Mac

 With support for cropping, tagging, locations, filters, adjustments, cover images and social network sharing, Flume's upload support is comprehensive and complete.
+[Learn more.](/views/upload.md)

 <p style="text-align: center; margin-top: 1em;"><img src="/home/assets/upload.png" /></p>

 ### Chat to customers, fans, friends

 Use the benefit of your dedicated keyboard to quickly respond to customers and share items with friends with complete Instagram Direct support.
+[Learn more.](/views/conversations.md)